ECMGIU/InternalWebsite/README.md

 - Feedback for a given Report

 ### 2.2.
 User Queries
-- Role for given user
-- Get all members of a team ([may need a Team collection](https://medium.com/firebase-developers/how-to-build-a-team-based-user-management-system-with-firebase-6a9a6e5c740d))
+- Get current role of a given user
 - Get current team of a given user
+- Get all users in a given team
+- Get all users of a given role

 ### 2.3.
 Trade Queries
 - Currently open positions